Rihanna: Achievements and impact

 With estimated worldwide sales exceeding 250 million records as of 2023, Rihanna is one of the best-selling music artists of all time.
-She has accumulated numerous awards and honors, including nine Grammy Awards, twelve Billboard Music Awards, and thirteen American Music Awards.
-She was presented with the American Music Awards' Icon Award in 2013 and the Michael Jackson Video Vanguard Award at the 2016 MTV Video Music Awards.
 In 2012, she set a Guinness World Record as the best-selling digital artist in the US.
-In July 2015, the Recording Industry Association of America (RIAA) announced that Rihanna had surpassed 100 million gold and platinum song certifications.
-This made her the artist with the most digital single awards and the first performer to exceed RIAA's 100 million cumulative singles certification threshold.
+In July 2015, the Recording Industry Association of America (RIAA) announced that Rihanna had surpassed 100 million gold and platinum song certifications, making her the artist with the most digital single sales and the first to exceed 100 million cumulative singles certifications.
+Her accolades include nine Grammy Awards, twelve Billboard Music Awards, and thirteen American Music Awards.

-Rihanna has fourteen number-one singles on the US Billboard Hot 100 chart, placing her third for the most chart-topping songs in its history.
-In August 2018, Billboard ranked Rihanna as the tenth-most successful Hot 100 artist of all time and it also named her the top Hot 100 artist of the 2010s.
+Rihanna has fourteen number-one singles on the US Billboard Hot 100 chart, tying her with Drake for the fourth most chart-topping songs in its history.
+In August 2018, Billboard ranked Rihanna as the tenth-most successful Hot 100 artist of all time.
 Rihanna has eight number-one singles on the Hot R&B/Hip-Hop Songs chart, seven on the Airplay chart, and sixteen on the Rhythmic chart.
 In the US, Rihanna has sold more than ten million albums.
 She has also earned nine number-one songs on the UK Singles Chart and ranks second to the Beatles for the most million-selling singles in the country.
-She is the UK's third best-selling female artist of the 21st century, having sold seven million albums.